short stories (& poetry)

 The wooden-floored gymnasium,

-Goodbye, my boy, my troublesome,
+Goodbye, my boy, the troublesome,

 I keep right here your chewed-up gum,